Cognigy/Documentation/docs/en/docs/ai/resources/test/playbooks.md

   <img class="image-center" src="{{config.site_url}}ai/resources/images/playbook-runs-dialog.png" width="100%" />
 </figure>

-The Playbook Run will be created in the background and a success notification will be displayed once the Run has been executed.
-After that, you can see the new Run in the Runs list.
-Each item in this list shows the status, creator and the creation time of the run.
+The Playbook Run will be created in the background and a success notification will be displayed once the creation is complete.
+When the Playbook Run creation is successful, you can see the newly created run in the Runs list.
+Each item in this list shows the status, creator and the creation time of the Run.
 The list can be sorted by these three parameters.
-Further, the list can also be filtered by its *Status* and *Creator*.
+Furthermore, the list can also be filtered by its *Status* and *Creator*.

 If the status of a Run is **Failed**, it means that there is one or more failing assertions in the Playbook Run.
 If the status is **Successful**, then all the Playbook assertions have passed.
 Clicking on a Playbook Run can give you further information on which assertions failed or passed, helping you to see what went wrong or right with the executed Flow.